 The giraffe, reaching heights up to nineteen feet, is the tallest terrestrial animal living today.
 Native to Africa, the giraffe feeds on leaves that are out of reach of most other herbivores.
 In addition, their long tongue allows the giraffe to delicately pluck foliage from amongst the sharp thorns of the Acacia tree.
-The horns of the giraffe are bumpy hair-covered knobs that grow slowly throughout its life.
+The horns of the giraffe are bumby hair covered knobs that grow slowly throughout the animals' life.

 - Some damage to bone on front of skull (see photos)

 - Repaired damage to nasal bone (see photos)

 - Skull Width 24.6cm (9.7in)

 - Skull Height 42.2cm (16.6in)